 As projects go on, code reviews can become the victims of what is often thought of as entropy even if that may not be physically accurate.
-When a project is first started, there may be a lot of excitement about code review, attendance, testing, and other actions that are viewed as ancillary to actual coding.
-As time goes on, especially if work becomes difficult and timelines draw near, the quality of any of these so-called ancillary actions will be sacrificed to allow for more focus on the coding itself.
+When a project is first started, there may be a lot of excitement about code review, attendance, testing, and other actions that are viewed as ancillary to the coding.
+As time goes on, especially if work becomes difficult and timelines draw near, the quality of any of these ostensibly ancillary actions will be sacrificed to allow for more focus on the coding itself.
 Things just need to get done.
-The problem is that the quality of the code will suffer too which introduces more technical debt that can create a downward spiral in quality that can be more difficult to recover from if it were addressed in the first place.
+The problem is that the quality of the code will suffer too which introduces more technical debt that can create a downward spiral in quality that can be more difficult to recover from than if it were addressed in the first place.

 While in the weeds of a project, especially a difficult one or one approaching a deadline, it can be very difficult to see these sorts of quality slips.
 This is why rituals like the Scrum retrospective are so important.
 In addition to giving everyone a bit of a break and providing a forum for honesty, they give the team a chance to shine a light on these lurking quality problems.
 If code review has become perfunctory, it may be a good time to go through some training or introduce a third party to take look.

 The usefulness of quality exercises diminishes when they are seen as more and more routine.
 A high quality code review requires a level of deep focus that is not always attainable, especially in high stress situations.
-There can be no doubt that developers get burned out reading code as much as they do writing it, and the quality of code review from both the author and the reviewer side can fall into the downward spiral alongside any other quality exercise.
-Eventually, it can get to the point where it appears useless, and developers merge code without offering any feedback, or authors that are tired of seeing seemingly the same issue over and over push for a merge.
+There can be no doubt that developers get burned out reading code as much as they do writing it, and the quality of code review from both the author and the reviewer can fall into the downward spiral alongside any other quality exercise.
+Eventually, it can get to the point where it appears useless, and developers merge code without offering any feedback, or authors that are tired of seeing seemingly the same issue over and over push for a merge without addressing the feedback.

 Code review is only as useful as you make it.
 If you go in with the mentality that it’s a drudge that you have to complete because it’s part of the process rather than a quality exercise that is necessary for its own sake, it’s bound to not go well.
 If you can’t get into the grateful and inquiring mindset, free from as many distractions as possible, you may want to schedule your review for another time.